simonlc/epoch-timeago/readme.md

-# Epoch Time Ago
+# Epoch TimeAgo

 [![NPM][npm]][npm-url]
 [![Deps][deps]][deps-url]
 [![Build][build]][build-badge]
 [![Coverage][cover]][cover-badge]

+Convert unix time to a relative time string e.g., 4 hours ago.

 As the name implies, only epoch time (unix time) can be used.
+The output format is similar to what you would find on Reddit.

 There is zero configuration.
-The output format is similar to what you would find on Reddit.
+Zero dependancies.
 Minifies to ~700 bytes, and gzips to under **370 bytes**. 😎

 ## Examples: